Giovanni Lo Storto

-Giovanni Lo Storto (born 1970 in Troia, Italy) is the General Manager of Luiss Guido Carli University.
+Giovanni Lo Storto (born 1970 in Troia, Italy) was the General Manager of Luiss Guido Carli University from 2013 to 2024.

 Biography

 After graduating in Economics at Luiss Guido Carli University (1994) with a thesis on insurance, from 1995 to 1997 he served as an Administrative Official in the Italian Army.
-After this experience, he came back to Luiss University working at first as an Assistant Professor and subject matter expert, and later as an Adjunct Professor in Economics and Management of Insurance Companies.
+After this experience, he came back to Luiss University working at first as an assistant professor and subject matter expert, and later as an adjunct professor in Economics and Management of Insurance Companies.
 Between 1997 and 1999, in addition to his academic activity, he worked on alternative risk transfer analysis at the Italian Reinsurance Union, which later became Swiss Re.
 In 2002 he took on the role of Branch Manager in Bartolini.
 Starting from 2003, he began to hold positions of increasing responsibility at Luiss University: from working as a Controller to holding the position of Deputy Director.
 In 2013 he became General Manager of the University.
+In 2024 left Luiss.